joaorodrigues3099/42/Printf/README.md

    Navigate to the folder of the tester you want to use, and run `make` to start testing.

-   ⚠️ Important: You may need to run make on your project to be able to run the FasterPrintfTester.
+   ⚠️ You may need to run make on your project to be able to run the FasterPrintfTester.

 ### 4️⃣ **Cleanup After Testing**